MaddyGuthridge/.dotfiles/README.md

 1. `git clone` the repo to your `$HOME` directory
 2. Install [`mise`](https://mise.jdx.dev/), which will allow you to install all other required tools.
-3. `mise x cargo:tuckr set --only-files global $(hostname)` to set up all dotfiles.
+3. `mise x cargo:tuckr -- tuckr set --only-files global $(hostname)` to set up all dotfiles.

-For example, to set up `yzma`, you can run `tuckr set global yzma`.
+Once this is done, you can use `tuckr add global $(hostname)` to update dotfiles. (actually don't do this Tuckr is broken currently).

 | Target   | Purpose         |
 | -------- | --------------- |